progressivetech/docker-civicrm-buildkit/README.md

 All maintenance tasks should be run while you are in the container via ssh.

+Note: if you destroy or --force create, you will lose any un-committed code modifications and un-pushed git commits.
+Be sure to commit and push first!
+After re-creating you will need to add your git repositories all over again.

 * Destroy and start over:
   * `civibuild create mycivi --force`
 * Or...